rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

     EOF
     ```

-1. Deploy the Grafana, Cluster Logging, and Loki Operator from the file just created above using Helm
+1. Next, let's deploy the Grafana, Cluster Logging, and Loki operators from the file we just created above.
+To do so, run the following command:

     ```bash
     oc create ns openshift-logging